Skip to content

 THEOPHILUS NOAH BABA (TNB)

-An advocate of good governance & Attituditional change holds a Masters degree in Information Technology
+An Advocate for Good Governance & Attituditional change.
+Holds a Masters degree in Information Technology

 FOLLOW ABUJA POLITICS